 Virtual MFA allows users to log in by using two steps: entering a username and password, then entering a code sent via the Google Authenticator app or any other application for TOTP authentication.

-SMS MFA allows users to log in by using their credentials and an SMS code to the phone number provided during setup.
+SMS MFA allows users to log in by using their credentials and an SMS code sent to the phone number provided during setup.

-Virtual MFA setup
+Virtual MFA Setup

 - Install the Google Authenticator app or any other application for TOTP authentication on your smartphone.